 Talent immersing the flow cell in media.

-Talent nudging the flow cell in the media.
+Talent nudging the flow cell in the media and then discarding it.

 Results

 Adhesion of CMO-labeled cells to DNA patterns

 The quantification of the DNA spot adhesion to CMO-labeled cells, which increases as a function of CMO concentration, is represented as the mean standard deviation from three experiments [1-TXT].
 The DNA patterns are shown in magenta [2] and the adhered CMO-labeled cells in cyan at different concentrations of CMO [3].